Friday, 31 July 2009

 Butter all the bread slices on one side and butter a 10 inch square baking dish.
 Lay 4 slices of the buttered bread, buttered side down in the baking dish.
 Spread half of the rhubarb over this.
 Repeat and then top finally with the last four slices of bread.

-Whisk together the cream, milk, eggs and vanilla.
+Whisk together the cream, milk, eggs. second 1/2 cup of sugar and the vanilla.
+(Mix well together so that the sugar melts somewhat.)
 Slowly strain this mixture over top of the bread.
 Grate some fresh nutmeg over top and then place in the fridge for approximately an hour to allow the custard to soak in somewhat.

 Pre-heat the oven to 190*C/375*F. Place the pudding dish into a large roasting tin.
 Fill the roasting tin with enough boiling water to come halfway up the sides of the pudding dish.
 Carefully set in the heated oven.
 Bake for about 1 hour, until the pudding is set and the top is golden brown.